chrisbra/vim-zsh/README.md

-# vim-zsh-syntax
+# vim-zsh
-Official Vim Syntax File for Zsh
+Official Vim indent, ftplugin and syntax files for zsh